Renting or buying: what's right for you?

 Whether you’re paying a mortgage lender or a landlord, you’re mainly paying them so you can live in a house that you love.

-However, even though mortgage payments are often similar to the cost of rent, both options have their advantages and disadvantages when it comes to what you can do with that property.
+But even though mortgage payments are often similar to the cost of rent, both options have their advantages and disadvantages.

 You’ll have to make your own repairs and upgrades

-When you own your home, you need to take care of repairs and upgrades yourself.
-You’ll need to pay for them out of your own pocket, but you have control over who does the repairs so you can make sure they’re carried through and to a standard that you’re happy with.
+You’ll need to pay for repairs and improvements out of your own pocket, but you have control over who does the repairs so you can make sure they’re carried through and to a standard that you’re happy with.

 You can decorate your home however you like

-When you own your own home, you can do whatever you want with it.
 You can paint your own walls, put up shelves and frames, even change the carpet or flooring.
-It's your choice to renovate as much or as little as you’d like, even take down walls if it’s safe to do so.
+It's your choice to renovate as much or as little as you like, even take down walls if it’s safe to do so.

 For me it's all about being able to decorate and create a home that I love.
 Plus I've had enough of paying off someone else's mortgage instead of my own!